• Skip to primary navigation

 • Sweetener: maple syrup, honey, coconut sugar, rapadura sugar

-• Other: chocolate chips, cacao nibs, jams, compote, stewed fruits, yogurt, etc.
+• Other: chocolate chips, cacao nibs, jams, strawberry compote, stewed fruits, yogurt, crispy baked streusel topping, etc.

 Three bowls of steel cut oatmeal with different toppings.